 - Intentional Trolls: thrive on the anonymity the Internet provides and deliberately aim to ruin online conversations to achieve their desired fallout.

 - Unintentional Trolls: don’t consider themselves trolls; however, by questioning others’ intelligence or by masking negative remarks they unintentionally disrupt threads, turning thoughtful discussions into insult battles.

-Identification can be tricky – because an angry customer with a legitimate issue isn’t a Troll.
-Here’s what you should look for:
+Identification can be tricky – because an angry customer with a legitimate issue isn’t always a troll.
+Trolls typically:

 - Post irrelevant content or things that didn’t happen